chrisfcarroll/Azure-VM-Run/README.md

   -a computetarget ml1 of default size (nc6) in the workspace and then stops, telling you what else you must specify to proceed

-## Option 2.
-Using an Azure Data Science Virtual Machine' image for ML training or work

-- Microsoft have published several “Data Science Virtual Machine” images.
-The script uses one recommended for CUDA which is:
-`microsoft-ads:linux-data-science-vm-ubuntu:linuxdsvmubuntu:20.01.09`
-- The images are preloaded with python, R studio, and a shed-load of python ML frameworks.
-- The script defaults to VM size = NC6 which is the cheapset VM size with a GPU
-- Advantages of a VM over a computetarget:
-  - Interactive as well as batch.
-You can SSH to the VM or connect from X-windows, so it's a desktop experience
-  - Often (in my experience) faster startup than a managed computetarget, and no waiting in a queue for resources
-- All the parameters `-gitRepository  -copyLocalFolder -commandToRun` will run with current directory as the Home directory, so copied or git-cloned folders can be referenced with a simple relative path, as in the example given above.

 ## Addenda

-### Comments on Azure GPU options
+### Azure GPU options

-A computetarget is a VM or at least it is specified with a VM size.
+A computetarget is a VM or at least it is specified with a VM size, so the machine and GPU options are the same for both options.
 You'll want to be sure to use a VMSize that includes a GPU.

 *TL;DR:* Use a N-series VM for the NVidia Tesla GPUs.
-- The oldest hardware - NC series - now has 50% off promo options, but these seem not to be accessible for ML workspace setup.
+- The oldest hardware - NC series - now has 50% off promo options
-- Note also that on a new account you may have to first request access to the larger VMs, which you can do via the GUI at https://ml.azure.com.
+- On a new account you may have to first request access to the larger VMs.
+You can do this via the GUI at https://ml.azure.com or via the URL you get in an error message telling you to request a quota change.

 Choose from
-- $0.60 per hour for NC6Promo - Tesla K80
+- $0.60 per hour for NC6Promo with Tesla K80
 - $1.20-$2.50 per hour for NC12 or NC24 Promo - 2 or 4 x Tesla K80
   (2015 design, 2496 cores @ 560MHz-875MHz 24GB GDDR5)
 - $7-15 per hour for NC12v3 - NC24v3 - 2-4 x Tesla V100
   (640TensorCores,5120Cuda Cores, 32-64GB HBM2 memory)

+- _Don't pay for dual or quad GPU machines unless your code can use them_
+- _You will have storage charges as well as VM charges.
+Bigger VMs have more expensive storage_

 * Tesla K80 : A 2014 Server Kepler design (One K80 = two GK210s each with 12GB GDDR5)
 * Tesla M60 : A 2015 Workstation GPU Maxwell design